 - Dedicated rapid assessment through one of the 40 system-wide staff mental health and wellbeing hubs in place provide proactive outreach and assessment services, including rapid clinical assessment and supported onward referral to mental health services and psychological support where needed.
 Colleagues can self-refer or seek a referral to their local mental health and wellbeing hub through their line manager.

-- Access to a range of health and wellbeing offers through the national support programme, including free access to a range of mental health and wellbeing apps, talking therapies through the Samaritans helpline and a range of coaching and counselling offers.
+- Access to a range of health and wellbeing offers through the national support programme, including free access to a range of mental health and wellbeing apps and a range of coaching and counselling offers.

 - All patients across the country have access to support via online rehab services at Your COVID Recovery | Supporting your recovery after COVID-19.